Video shows police choking black man in tuxedo at Waffle House

 "I was pretty much trying to scream for air and to breathe because he was holding my throat, and that's when I got aggressive with him because, you are choking me," Wall said.

-"I'm not trying to be a person that dies out here or anything like that, I just want you to stop choking me," he added.
+The officer's hands "should have never been around my neck like that if my hands were in the air," he added.

-He added that the officer's hands "should have never been around my neck like that if my hands were in the air."
+Nearly a week later, the Warsaw Police Department said it is continuing to interview witnesses and gather additional video as part of a wider investigation.

-Warsaw Police Chief Eric Southerland declined to comment to NBC News on details about the investigation or the officer's actions, but said the internal review should be completed next week.
+Warsaw Police Chief Eric Southerland declined to comment to NBC News on details of the investigation or the officer's actions, but said the internal review should be completed next week.

 He added that an officer can use physical force on a subject if the person is not complying.